-If you have a lot of devices connecting to your WiFi at once, your router will need more processing power in order to keep up with the constant encryption and decryption for the VPN.
-For most home applications this shouldn’t be an issue, and a consumer grade VPN compatible router should be just fine.
+If you have a lot of devices connecting to your WiFi at once, your router will need more processing power to keep up with the constant encryption and decryption for the VPN.

-Something else worth bearing in mind is that, when running a VPN on your phone or computer, you get the full feature set of the VPN app, which usually supports several VPN protocols and encryption suites, and allows you to quickly alter the configuration.
+Something else worth bearing in mind is that, when running a VPN on your phone or computer, you get the full feature set of the VPN app, which usually supports several VPN protocols and encryption suites, and allows you to alter the configuration quickly.

-A VPN on a router, on the other hand, requires manual configuration, and often only supports OpenVPN (which is the best anyway, at least).
-It is also more laborious to change the server location on a VPN router.
+On the other hand, a VPN on a router requires manual configuration and often only supports OpenVPN (which is the best anyway, at least).
+Changing the server location on a VPN router is also more laborious.

 So how exactly is a VPN router different from a regular router?

 A VPN router is just like any other router, but with the capability of running a VPN connection.
-To do this, a special operating system, known as firmware, is required.
+A special operating system, known as firmware, is required to do this.

-QoS (quality of service) is a popular feature, available on most custom firmwares.
-QoS allows the network administrator to allocate bandwidth based on the type of internet traffic.
+QoS (Quality of service) is a popular feature, available on most custom firmware.
+QoS allows the network administrator to allocate bandwidth based on internet traffic.

-Some routers such as Netgear, and some D-Link and Linksys models, and most enterprise/ business routers come with VPN compatible firmware straight out of the box, but that firmware is not usually the most powerful in terms of its other features, so many people prefer to install a custom firmware such as Tomato, Sabai OS, or DD-WRT.
+Still, that firmware is not usually the most powerful in terms of its other features, so many people prefer to install custom firmware such as Tomato, Sabai OS, or DD-WRT.

-DD-WRT is probably the most widely used of any custom router firmware, and it handles VPN connections very well.
+DD-WRT is probably the most widely used custom router firmware and handles VPN connections very well.

-It can handle a lot of very complex processes and has massive customization options, but requires a far greater level of user knowledge as each feature has to be programmed in.
+It can handle a lot of very complex processes and has massive customization options but requires a greater level of user knowledge as each feature has to be programmed in.

-Tomato can’t really be considered a consumer grade option due to the potential difficulty of set up for non-programmers.
+Tomato can’t be considered a consumer-grade option due to the potential difficulty of set up for non-programmers.
 It is, however, extremely powerful.

 For more information, as well as download links, visit the official Tomato firmware website.

-Sabai Technology are a small business with a big name.
+Sabai Technology is a small business with a big name.
+They care about their work and offer some of the best customer support in the industry.
 I worked for them for almost two years and can say they’re 100% legit.
-They really care about their work, and offer some of the best customer support in the industry.

-Sabai OS has a great feature called Gateways that makes it easy to configure which connected devices run through the VPN, and which through the regular internet.
+Sabai OS has a great Gateways feature that makes it easy to configure which connected devices run through the VPN and the regular internet.